im-open/update-action-version-in-file/README.md

   actor: ${{ github.actor }}
   authorized-actors: ['CookieMonster83', 'BabyYoda', 'FrecklesBiggestFan']

-# This step does not include the prefix 'v', so it does not match and will not be updated
+# This step does not include the prefix 'v', so it did not match and was not updated
 - uses: im-open/is-actor-authorized@1.1.1
   with:
   actor: ${{ github.actor }}